Haughley: Castle

 Haughley Castle is considered one of the best-preserved motte and bailey earthworks in Suffolk.
 The castle was built by Hugh de Montfort following the conquest of 1066 over the previous footprint of the fortified hall of the Saxon lord Guthmund, killed at the Battle of Hastings.

 King Henry II entrusted the castle to Ranulf de Broc (who had a part in the murder of Thomas Becket).
 In the Revolt of 1173–74 by Henry II's sons against their father, Robert de Beaumont, the Earl of Leicester, captured the castle for the rebels and demolished it in October 1173, following a short and fierce battle, by smoking the occupants out of the keep by piling brushwood against the building.
 The dead were buried in a mass grave to the east of the castle site.
 However it was subsequently partially rebuilt, and was granted by Richard I to his niece Matilda of Saxony who had married Geoffrey of Perche in 1189.
 King Edward II spent some days at Haughley in January 1326 during a journey to Bury St Edmunds, South Elmham and Norwich.
 During the later 1300s it was occupied by Robert d'Ufford, 1st Earl of Suffolk (granted the Manor in 1337) before falling into disuse in the 15th century when the De La Poles built Wingfield Castle.
 Haughley Park mansion was built in the early 17th century in what was then royal hunting park of the Castle.

 The castle motte is 210 ft wide at the base and 80 ft tall.
 The bailey is rectangular, 390 ft by 300 ft across, with the entrance on the west side.
 The outer bailey exists in earthworks around the village called The Folly which are part of the prehistoric and Iron Age statements of the village.
 During an archaeological investigation in October 2010-March 2011 and February–April 2012, carved stone and other masonry were recovered from the Keep.
 Three Cedar of Lebanon trees (planted by Richard Ray in the 18th century when he "inexplicably" cleared the site) now sit atop the keep forming a landmark.
+In 2023 the village commemorated the 850th anniversary of the four-day siege with a Medieval Fair, Pageant and Beacon Lighting; events will culminate with a book launch and medieval banquet in October 2023.